 In line with the requirements of Solvency II, and the CBI's 'Domestic Actuarial Regime and Related Governance Requirements under Solvency II', Greenval has appointed a Head of the Actuarial Function ("HoAF").
-Noel Garvey of KPMG has been engaged on an outsourced basis to provide the HoAF and the appointment has received PCF approval from the CBI.
+Noel Garvey of KPMG resigned as HoAF in September 2019 and was replaced by Jean Rea of KPMG who has been engaged on an outsourced basis to provide the HoAF and the appointment has received PCF approval from the CBI.

-The HoAF is supported in his role by the Actuarial Department of Greenval.
+The HoAF is supported in their role by the Actuarial Department of Greenval.